Introduction to Online Control: Infinite Horizon LQR

 \subsection{Solving the DARE}

-In the 1-D case, although the right side of the equation is a rational function, we can multiply both sides by ${R+B^\top S B}$ to form a quadratic equation in ${S}$.
-Solving the DARE therefore corresponds to finding a non-negative root of a quadratic polynomial in the one-dimensional case.
+In the one-dimensional case, although the right-hand side of the equation is a rational function, we can multiply both sides by \(R+B^\top S B\) to form a quadratic equation in \(S\).
+Solving the DARE therefore corresponds to finding a nonnegative root of a quadratic polynomial.
+We only consider the nonnegative root because the value function is nonnegative by our choice of quadratic convex costs.

-In higher dimension, the correct generalization is somewhat more difficult to see, but using Lemma~\ref{lem:schur}, the equation can be reformulated as the solution to the following SDP.

-A popular alternative is to adapt the value iteration algorithm to this setting by iteratively applying the right side of the aforementioned equation as an operator.
-Concretely, starting from ${S}_0\succeq 0$, we choose
+In higher dimensions, a convenient convex formulation is obtained from the associated Riccati inequality.
+By the Schur complement, the matrix inequality